 In addition to Student Activity events, we have a strong intramural/recreation program that include sports leagues and one-time events that occur over a weekend and weekday evenings.
-IM includes teams in basketball, volleyball, racquetball, dodge ball, soccer, and other events like ping pong, Frisbee, broom-ball, pool, tennis, rock climbing and other outdoor events.
-Intramurals also sponsors monthly excursions off-campus on weekdays and weekends to professional sporting events such as Twins, Vikings, Wild, Lynx and MN Timberwolves professional games.
-We have a dedicated person as the Director of Intramurals Recreation.
-This person encourages exercise, activity, use of the YMCA (all students are members) and outdoor recreation as a positive alternative to consumption.
-Many IM events are planned for nights and weekends to discourage students from high risk behavior and to enjoy healthy activity and exercise with others.
+IM includes teams in basketball, volleyball, racquetball, dodge ball, soccer, and other events like ping pong, Frisbee, broomball, pool, kickball, tennis, rock climbing and other outdoor events.